CariZa/kaniko-walkthrough/README.md

     --dockerfile /workplace/Dockerfile

-Don't push to a registry just yet:
+Don't push to a registry just yet (this will just build the image, but do nothing further):

     --no-push

+A step like this could be used to notify you if a build stops working, so even this simplified example of using Kaniko could help you in a CI pipeline to do a simple check.

 # Part 2